 9. Set your expectations low

-The first year is always trial and error, so don’t be put off if things don’t exactly go to plan – the point is, you’re giving it a go!
+The first year of starting an allotment is always trial and error, so don’t be put off if things don’t exactly go to plan – the point is, you’re giving it a go!

 10. Have fun!